Linux

 Basic Commands in Linux

 In this tutorial we will learn about some basic commands in Linux.
 Although, Linux is an open-source OS.
 It could be a twin of older UNIX software.
 However, Linus Torvalds created the Linux software from scratch.
 Additionally, Linux software package is a free and open-source software system.
-Therefore, it implies that anyone can simply change the Linux code and compile and redistribute it in one’s own name.
+Therefore, it implies that anyone can simply change the Linux code and compile and redistribute it in ones own name.
 Although , in reality, there are many Linux Distributions within the market.
-However, Linux distributions are also called “distros”.
+However, Linux distributions are also called distros.
 A number of the samples of distros are:

 • Red hat Enterprise Linux